matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 [Audience laughter]

 Actually, because I do not do that part.
-But the information processing actually dominates programs both in the effort, the irregularity is often there, right?
+But the information processing actually dominates programs both in the effort ...
+The irregularity is often there.
 It is this information part that takes all the irregularity out of the way, so my Datalog engine can have an easy day, because everything is now perfect, because I see a perfect thing, because somebody fixed it before it got to me.

 And I do not want to make light of this.
 I think this is super-critical.
 Your best [TBD] Google's coolest search algorithm, if